How to set up Webpack 5, ES6 with ESLint, PostCSS with Stylelint, CSSNANO and more!

 };

 Wait a second, what happened here?
-Read carefully that configuration and check two things: we need a adapt the webpack/plugins.js
+Read carefully that configuration and check two things: we need a adapt the webpack/plugins.js file and a new webpack/postcss.config.jsconfiguration file.
+The first one will contain that MiniCssExtractPlugin tricky stuff for the CSS extraction.
+This is what your webpack/plugins.js should contain:

 const path = require('path');